web3-storage/web3.storage/packages/api/README.md

 We use miniflare to run the api locally, and docker to run ipfs-cluster and postgres with postREST.

+The API backend uses the [Database package](../db/) to communicate and spin up the DB layer.
-In order to have the API fully functioning you need your DB to be set up.
+In order to have the API backend package working you need to make sure the db underlying DB is set up.
-Please follow the setup instructions in the DB package [Readme](../db/README.md)
+Please follow the setup instructions in the DB package [Readme](../db/README.md) first.

 ```sh
 # Install the deps